 I’ve never been a gym rat.
-For years I had horses and the barn chores that go with them kept me fit and strong.
-But my last horse passed a few years ago and now I’m just not as strong and toned as I’d like to be.
-And my body fat is higher even though I weigh just a few pounds above my most fit body.
+For years, I had horses, and the barn chores that go with them kept me fit and strong.
+But my last horse passed a few years ago, and now I’m just not as strong and toned as I’d like to be.
+My body fat is higher, even though I weigh just a few pounds above my most fit body weight.
+In the midst of my eating disorder, I ventured into triathlons.
+My body fat got so low at 12% that I didn’t have periods!
+At the time, I weighed only 124 pounds at 5’2.

-When I stopped competing, my weight lowered to 118 pounds but my body fat increased to 18%.
-That’s because fat doesn’t weigh nearly as much as muscle!
-So the number on the scale does not reflect your body composition or your fitness level.
+When I stopped competing, my weight dropped to 118 pounds, but my body fat increased to 18%.
+That’s because fat doesn’t weigh nearly as much as muscle.
+This is proof that the number on the scale does not reflect your body composition or your fitness level.

-If you’re overweight and you want to feel and look better, you need more lean body mass and less body fat.
-Or you might be a fat skinny person that looks leaner than she really is.
-Strong lean toned muscles weigh a lot and sturdy dense bones weigh even more.
+If you’re overweight and want to feel and look better, you need more lean body mass and less body fat.
+Strong, toned muscles weigh a lot and sturdy, dense bones weigh even more.
 The same pound of fat is 2.5 times as voluminous as lean body mass.

 So to get into the fit zone of 24% or under, how many inches of fat loss is needed?

-So let’s say you do strength exercises and gain 2 pounds of muscle and bone while losing 3 pounds of fat.
-Your weight would only be down a pound but your body fat would be 3% lower and you’d probably be down a pant size.
+Your goal should be to have a good base of lean body mass.
+So, let’s say you do strength exercises and gain 2 pounds of muscle and bone while losing 3 pounds of fat.
+Your weight would only be down a pound but your body fat would be 3% lower, and you’d probably be down a pant size.

-it’s more important to your metabolic health to gain lean body mass (LBM) and lose extraneous body fat.
+I encourage you to ditch your scale, and instead measure your body fat so you can calculate your lean body mass.
+It’s more important to your metabolic health to gain lean body mass (LBM) and lose extraneous body fat.
+And honestly, you’ll look and feel better.

-because that fat roll around your middle is the most inflammatory and leads to the insulin resistance, diabetes, and heart disease.
-Here’s how to lose that belly fat.
+Focus on losing that belly fat first.
+The fat roll around your middle is inflammatory and leads to insulin resistance, diabetes, and heart disease.